isaacp/Takehome/docs/design.md

 Our design will make use of a **Per-unit** billing model.
 The per-unit model will give us a metric for each property and is relatively simple to convert to a **tiered**, **volume-based**, and or **overage** model in the future, if necessary.

+For the purposes of this project, we will assume that the billable units are defined as below.

+- Compute Unit (CU) = 1MB/Sec -> ???
+- Storage Unit (SU) = 1MB/Sec -> $0.016
+- Bandwidth Unit (BU) = 1MB/sec -> $0.008

-Starting from what the customer will see, the billing statement should look something like the following:
+Starting from what the customer will see, our billing statement should look something like the following:

 ![usage_statement](usage_statement.png)